pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 > `public static` object GetProperty(object obj, string name)

-- **obj**: object - object to read property from.
+- **obj**: object - object to read the property from.
 - **name**: string - name of the property to get.
-- **returns**: object - property value or null if property doesn't exist or introspection failed.
+- **returns**: object - property value or null if the property doesn't exist or introspection failed.

 #### GetPropertyNames
 Gets the names of all properties implemented in a specified object.